 Most credit cards have one main perk, such as a low-interest rate, low fees, or a rewards program.
 You can make the selection based on your spending and repayment habits.

-Note that low-rate cards usually come with a yearly fee, so always ensure you shop around to find one that suits your budget.
+Note that low-rate cards usually come with a yearly fee, so always shop around to find one that suits your budget.

 Low annual fee cards allow you to use more funds to shop for things.
-However, as they come with a higher interest rate, consider them only when you have the confidence to pay off your monthly balance.
+However, as they come with a higher interest rate, consider them only when you can pay off your monthly balance.

-A rewards program is a good option for those who plan to use the card for daily spending.
+A rewards program is a good option for those who use the card for daily spending.
 The more you use it, the more points you will earn.
-These cards usually have a higher annual fee, so ensure you repay the whole borrowed amount each month.
+These cards usually have a higher annual fee, so ensure you repay the borrowed amount each month.

 Tip 2: Avoid unnecessary interest and fees by knowing when they apply.
 Visit the bank website to check the complete list of charges and terms and conditions.

 Tip 3: Many banks introduce credit cards with an interest-free period.
 You can use it to your advantage.